Ring in the new year with new social content — Plan ahead with GoDaddy Studio

 If you’re in any kind of creative space — arts and design, crafts, décor or fashion — you can focus on the idea of creativity and innovation, and bring your audience in to celebrate it.

 How about a creative competition where you get your audience to invent or design something?
 Or, what about promoting local artists and their work?
 Even if you’re in a “non-creative” business, you can still apply the idea.
 Bars can showcase local mixologists demonstrating the art of the cocktail, for example, or educators could provide their top tips on establishing creative work habits.

 International Mind-Body Wellness Day

 As the 21st century progresses, we’re becoming more aware of the mind-body connection, and it’s sprung a whole industry and range of businesses that integrate this idea.
 If you’re in the holistic wellness space, January 3 is International Mind-Body Wellness Day, and it’s a perfect time to celebrate the connection between a healthy body and a healthy mind.

 If your business touches on any aspect of health — whether it’s food and drink, wellness or personal fitness, for example — you can participate.
-Giveaways, education, top tips, think about what this concept means to your brand, and try communicating this to your community.
+Social media posts could like:

 National Spaghetti Day

 Possibly a close second behind pizza, spaghetti is one of Italy’s greatest global exports — so it’s more than worthy of a whole day to celebrate it.

 If you’re in the food and drink space, a restaurant or even a food blogger, get behind the cause with National Spaghetti Day on January 4.
 Offer specials on spaghetti dishes or highlight new recipes — the only limit is your imagination (and your capacity for pasta).

 January 25 is Opposite Day, which is an entire day dedicated to celebrating the old switcheroo.